nicholas-hgit/witsshell/README.md

 An error has occurred
 ```
 Although there is a difference between the errors that the shell catches and those that the program catches.
 The shell only catch the syntax errors.
 It does not
-worry about any program-related errors such as invalid arguments to ls when it is executed, in thus case, the program will print its own error and exit.
+worry about any program-related errors such as invalid arguments to ls when it is executed, in this case, the program will print its own error and exit.